 Wellness and Recreation Center

-The new Wellness and Recreation Center is the largest capital construction project in the history of St. Ambrose University.
-Here are some project facts:
+Built in 2017, the new Wellness and Recreation Center (WRC) is the largest capital construction project in the history of St. Ambrose University.

 - 80,000 total square-feet of new construction